|Format for Publication|

 Supplementary file: The initial submission allows one supplementary file to be submitted together with the main manuscript file and cover letter.
 If you have more than one supplementary files, you can submit the extra ones after the initial submission in the manuscript login page (under "Supplementary file" heading, click on the link "[Add More]").

-Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be rejected during initial screening.
-The remaining manuscripts go through a peer review process with two or more reviewers, and possible decisions are: accept as is, minor revision, major revision, or reject.
+Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication are rejected during initial screening.
+The remaining manuscripts go through a single-blind peer review process with two or more reviewers.
+In single-blind review, reviewers' identities are hidden from the authors but not vice versa.
+Possible decisions after review are: accept as is, minor revision, major revision, or reject.
 Authors should submit back their revisions within 1 month in the case of minor revision, or 3 months in the case of major revision.
 To submit a revision please sign in here and use the submit button at the right side of page.
 Manuscripts with significant results are typically reviewed and published at the highest priority.

 Articles in our journal are distributed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 We also use the CC-BY license for authors funded by Wellcome Trust, RCUK and other funding agencies if required, or if authors request.